1962 Rajshahi massacres

 The Rajshahi ethnic cleansing, marked by widespread ethnic violence and killings of minority Hindus, took place in April 1962 in Rajshahi and Pabna districts of East Pakistan.
 People and property were attacked.
 Around three hundred non-Muslims died in the massacre.

-Background

-In 1958 the military junta led by Ayub Khan came to power in Pakistan.
+In 1958, the military junta led by Ayub Khan came to power in Pakistan.

 Killings

 On 22 March 1962, an ethnic riot broke out between the Santhals and the Muslims in the Malda district of West Bengal.
 The Santhals, armed with bows and arrows, shot dead three Muslims while six were burnt to death.
 Between 16 and 20 April, the ethnic tension between the two groups led to another ethnic riot.